 After lunch Grace showed us the temple and the unspoilt natural spring that irrigates the Jatiluwih terraces.

 We noticed these red plants around Jatiluwih.
 According to Grace the red color is the natural scarecrow of the terraces.
-How cool is that?
+How awesome is that?

 We most definitely enjoyed our time with Grace, her Japanese husband Pak Heru and their cute dog.
 We learned a lot about organic red rice and how enjoyable it can be.
 Normally TD and I are not really fans of red rice, however Jatiluwih Red Rice is different from all the other red rice I’ve tried.
 It tastes better, is more fragrant and the texture is better too.
 If you get a chance to try this rice I highly recommend it!
 I could never make TD eat red rice until I introduced him to Jatiluwih Red Rice.